Frontiers of Innovation

 Engage with MIT’s innovation ecosystem at the 2026 MIT Japan Conference, exploring the next frontiers in science, technology, and business transformation.

-This year’s program features Professors Mark Bathe, Bryan Moser, Juejun Hu, Steven Spear, Kevin Chen, Alex Shalek, Faez Ahmed, and Ezra Zuckerman, highlighting breakthroughs in:
+This year’s program features Professors Mark Bathe, Bryan Moser, Juejun Hu, Steven Spear, Kevin Chen, Alex Shalek, Faez Ahmed, Ezra Zuckerman, and Anu Agarwal, highlighting breakthroughs in:

 Ten MIT-connected deeptech startups will deliver lightning pitches showcasing cutting-edge innovations across AI systems, biotechnology, advanced manufacturing, sustainable chemistry, autonomous vehicles, and smart infrastructure.